Paparazzi Price Hits $0.0003 on Exchanges (PAZZI)

-Paparazzi (CURRENCY:PAZZI) traded flat against the U.S. dollar during the 24-hour period ending at 23:00 PM E.T. on February 25th.
-In the last week, Paparazzi has traded flat against the U.S. dollar.
-Paparazzi has a market capitalization of $13,244.31 and approximately $102.00 worth of Paparazzi was traded on exchanges in the last 24 hours.
-One Paparazzi coin can currently be purchased for about $0.0003 or 0.00000001 BTC on exchanges.
+Paparazzi (CURRENCY:PAZZI) traded flat against the US dollar during the one day period ending at 20:00 PM Eastern on February 26th.
+One Paparazzi coin can currently be purchased for about $0.0003 or 0.00000001 BTC on popular cryptocurrency exchanges.
+Over the last seven days, Paparazzi has traded flat against the US dollar.
+Paparazzi has a market capitalization of $13,244.31 and $102.00 worth of Paparazzi was traded on exchanges in the last 24 hours.

 - Crypto.com Coin (CRO) traded up 5% against the dollar and now trades at $0.41 or 0.00001075 BTC.